Mitchnsun/topinsight/README.md

 ###### Deploy ######

 * `npm run build:apps` - Build css & js for development, also copy non-minified js for debugging
-> CLI archive ios failed.
-You have to use Xcode for the moment
+> CLI archive ios failed if you have not the distribution certificat

 ###### Configuration ######